Comparison of Motion Encoding Frameworks on Human Manipulation Actions: Movement Encoding Frameworks

-Minimizing $\bm{\alpha}$ forces the demonstrations to contribute as equally as possible to the weighted sum.
-This selects the one solution where all demonstrations contribute as much as individually possible to obtain the target trajectory.
+Minimizing the norm of $\bm{\alpha}$ forces the demonstrations to contribute as equally as possible to the weighted sum.
+This selects the one solution where all demonstrations contribute as much as individually possible to obtain the target trajectory (using the most of the available information), while still optimizing for giving more weight to the trajectories of highest relevance.
 Else, as the system is heavily under-determined, it could be that only a few of the given demonstrations are considered at all.

 Furthermore, we take an unweighted average over the dimensions that we do not change in the generalization.
-The variation in the $g_n$ of those dimensions only comes from the demonstration variance and does not imply that the situation changed and some trajectories should contribute more.
+The variation in the $g_n$ of those dimensions only comes from the demonstration variance and does not imply that the actual situation changed and some trajectories should contribute more than others.

 Because of this mode of generalization, there is no fixed number of free parameters.
 Instead it depends on the number of demonstration encodings used, which each contribute $3K$ parameters according to Equation \eqref{eq:freeparamdmp}.
 After averaging, the model again only contains $3K$ parameters, but cannot generalize to new situations on its own.